Benghazi: Food

 Food and drink is very important to the culture of the people of Benghazi, as it is in the rest of Libya.
 Many of the dishes and ingredients used are passed down as tradition from generation to generation.
 The main ingredients that are used in their cuisine are olive oil, garlic, palm dates, grains, and milk.
 These products are natural to this area, and these ingredients are very common to much of North Africa and the Mediterranean.
 Another tradition of Libyan culinary culture is tea.
 Tea from Benghazi has a uniquely thick, bitter taste.
 Tea drinking is a social activity that close friends and relatives usually take part in.

 Benghazi is home to many distinctive dishes that can be prepared at home.
-Bazin is one of the most well known of these dishes.
+Bazin (bread) is one of the most well known of these dishes.
 Bazin is a dish consisting of a small loaf of heated dough and a meat or vegetable sauce.
 The dough can be ripped into bite-sized pieces and dipped into the sauce.
 This dish uses essential ingredients such as garlic and oil.
 One common dessert that can be found in Benghazi is deep fried dates.
 These are often served with milk.